poseidon/matchbox/Documentation/bootcfg.md

 ## Data

-A `Store` stores Ignition configs, cloud-configs, and named Specs.
+A `Store` stores Profiles, Ignition configs, cloud-configs.
 By default, `bootcfg` uses a `FileStore` to search a data directory (`-data-path`) for these resources.

-Prepare `/etc/bootcfg` or a custom `-data-path` with `ignition`, `cloud`, and `specs` subdirectories.
+Prepare `/etc/bootcfg` or a custom `-data-path` with `profile`, `ignition`, and `cloud` subdirectories.
 You may wish to keep these files under version control.
-The [examples](../examples) directory is a valid target with some pre-defined configs.
+The [examples](../examples) directory is a valid target with some pre-defined configs and templates.

      /etc/bootcfg
      ├── cloud